 ASH: I’m really curious to see how Urasawa does with shorter manga, having previously only read his multi-volume works.
 (Well… unless you count Pineapple Army…)

-MELINDA: I guess I’m in for this.
+MJ: I guess I’m in for this.

 SEAN: They’ve also got two box sets: The Legend of Zelda Legendary Box Set (5 volumes, in Hardcover, with a “treasure chest” box) and Tokyo Ghoul: re Complete Box Set (16 volumes, comes with a poster).

 ASH: That is a very pretty looking Zelda box set.

 And we also have Blue Flag 4, Golden Kamuy 18, and Ultraman 14.

 MICHELLE: Yay for Blue Flag!